-Instrumental Lessons from Year 2 onwards

-In addition to the curriculum of the normal school day, pupils may have private instrumental lessons.
-These may begin whenever a pupil seems ready and after consultation with the Music Teacher.
-Please contact Mrs Briggs at abigail. briggs@surbitonhigh.com if you have any questions.
+Instrumental Lessons from Year 2 Onwards In addition to the curriculum of the normal school day, pupils may have private instrumental lessons.
+These may begin whenever a pupil seems ready and after consultation with the Music teacher.
+Please contact the Prep School Music team at PrepSchoolMusic@surbitonhigh. com if you have any questions.